-One of the coolest features in Apple's iOS 12 is Screen Time — a feature that allows you to track how much you use your phone and what apps you open the most.
+One of the coolest features in Apple's iOS 12 was Screen Time — a feature that allows you to track how much you use your phone and what apps you open the most.
 Of course, it can also be one of the most horrifying new features, depending on what you discover.
-So obviously, I decided to track my Screen Time with iOS 12 for four days to get a clear picture of my phone habits.
+So obviously, I decided to track my Screen Time with iOS 12 for four days, long before iOS 13 was released in September 2019, to get a clear picture of my phone habits.

-If you've downloaded iOS 12 to your iPhone, you already have Screen Time.
+If you've downloaded iOS 12 or later to your iPhone, you already have Screen Time.
 In fact, it's tracking your phone's actions right now.
 If you're brave enough to take a look, simply go to Settings and click on Screen Time to see your daily usage, as well as your phone behavior for the past seven days.
-Screen Times works by tracking how much time you spend on each app and breaks the data down into different categories like social media, entertainment, creativity, and more.
+Screen Time works by tracking how much time you spend on each app and breaks the data down into different categories like social media, entertainment, creativity, and more.

 It also tracks how often you pick up your phone, when you use your phone the most, and it creates helpful charts and graphs for each day of the week.
 For example, I got 421 notifications during my four-day experiment, and I also learned that I pick up my phone about 30 times a day.

-If you have an iPhone, iPad, and Apple computer, iOS 12 can sync with all of your devices and aggregate your screen time across all your, well, screens.
+If you have an iPhone, iPad, and Apple computer, iOS 12 and later can sync with all of your devices and aggregate your screen time across all your, well, screens.
 Unfortunately, the day I started my iOS 12 Screen Time tracking, I spilled an entire cup of coffee on my MacBook Air, and it's now in the computer graveyard.
 If I had tracked my computer screen time along with my iPhone's screen, it would likely reveal that I spend a lot of time in Google Docs, my email, and watching The Tunnel on Amazon.

 On my iPhone, I learned that I spend most of my time on iMessage.
 My next-most-used app during my four-day tracking period was Waze.
-After that, I hung out a lot on Safari because I Google everything I don't know or can't remember, and I spent most of the last four days furiously Googling "what do if you spill coffee on your laptop."
+After that, I hung out a lot on Safari because I Google everything I don't know or can't remember, and I spent most of the last four days furiously Googling "what to do if you spill coffee on your laptop."
 (The answer?
 Hope for the best, expect the worst.)
 After iMessage, Waze, and Safari, the majority of my time was spent listening to the podcast My Favorite Murder.

 On Thursday, the day of the coffee incident, I spent most of my time on social media and Safari trying to find out how to save a coffee-soaked laptop.
 I also spent little time on a category called other, which when I clicked the "show apps and websites" button I learned was my podcast and maps apps.
 Friday, my Safari use spiked because I was searching for an affordable laptop.
 I spent very little time on social Friday but a lot of time on Waze and on my podcast app, and I picked up my phone almost 60 times between 6 a.m.
 Friday morning and midnight, twice my daily average.